Swornim-stha/support_system_dashboard/README.md

 # Four Symmetrons — Support System Dashboard

-A full-stack ticketing system with a Laravel API backend and a Vite React (TypeScript + Tailwind) frontend.
+A full-stack ticketing system with a Laravel API backend and a Vite React (javascript) frontend.

 ## Project Structure